-Start with an Old-Model Armor or Juggernaut Armor, including equipment of up to Uncommon rarity (see page 84)
+-10 Character Points Start with an Old-Model Armor or Juggernaut Armor 4 Prosperity

-2 Prosperity

 Amplified Psion

 You are a psion trained in the use of a psi-amplifier, permitting you to reach heights of power far above those attainable by unaugmented humans.
 Having studied the arts both telepathic and martial, you are equally capable of reading a man's deepest secrets with little more than a glance, or eviscerating a Kataphraktos with a blade formed from nothing but the power of your mind.